Ivan Gough: Musical career

 As TV Rock with Grant Smillie, Gough has had 11 No.1 dance tracks on the ARIA club chart, more than anyone else, and in 2006 their smash hit "Flaunt It" broke all the records.
 "Flaunt It" was the No. 1 highest selling dance single by any Australian Artist in 2006. and the No. 2 highest selling Australian track in 2006.

 The duo garnished 2 ARIA's for the track, selling more than 175,000 copies and going double platinum, as well as holding the record for the longest running Australian track in the ARIA top 10 ever.
 Gough and Smillie continued to dominate charts around the country and the world with their singles "In The Air" and "Diamonds in the Sky".
 Both featured Rudy on vocals and both hit No. 1 on the Australian club chart and were played by all the world's top DJs.

-2012 and beyond sees Gough's latest record with Feenixpawl "In My Mind" all set to do serious business internationally.
-The melodic chords and sublime vocals, combined with a massive drop, have people already saying it will be one of the tracks of 2012.
-In fact Axwell liked it so much he signed the tune and even did a remix of it.
+In 2012, Gough collaborated with Feenixpawl on "In My Mind", a track that gained significant international attention.
+Axwell signed the track to his label and produced a remix of it.

 Gough and Andy James (Sgt Slick) have joined forces to create the newest powerhouse duo, L'Tric, and released their first single, "This Feeling".
 He has also co-produced and mixed many tracks for other artists including the huge hit "Freaks" for Timmy Trumpet, tracks for Nervo, and a host of others.